March 27, 2026

 Once your data sources are set up, monthly reporting should take no more than 30 minutes per client.
 Here's the workflow:

-- Minutes 11–20: Fill in the report template with current month numbers
+• Minutes 11–20: Fill in the report template with current month numbers and run the ROI calculation

-- Minutes 21–25: Write the executive summary and highlights section
+• Minutes 21–25: Write the executive summary, highlight moment, and next month's optimization note

 The first time you do this for a client it'll take 60–90 minutes.
 By month 3, you'll be at 25 minutes.
-Track your time per client — it's a key input for your capacity model.
+Track your time per client — it's a key input for your capacity model when you're deciding how many clients you can take on.

 Join 215+ AI Agency Owners